SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

 - Programming Language: Python, C++ (Basic Knowledge)

 - I have done summer research with School of Chemistry, Cardiff University.
-The topic of my project was [‘Developing Analytical Tools for Molecular Dynamics Simulations’](https://drive.google.com/file/d/1jRh4YQszBku2Y5_J0ezBUVXCnON9e_zW/view?usp=sharing), in this I developed a functionality for [ASE (Atomic Simulation Environment, Python)](https://wiki.fysik.dtu.dk/ase/) to plot diffusion coefficient for Molecular Dynamics Simulations.
+The topic of my project was [‘Developing Analytical Tools for Molecular Dynamics Simulations'](https://drive.google.com/file/d/1jRh4YQszBku2Y5_J0ezBUVXCnON9e_zW/view?usp=sharing), in this I developed a functionality for [ASE (Atomic Simulation Environment, Python)](https://wiki.fysik.dtu.dk/ase/) to plot diffusion coefficient for Molecular Dynamics Simulations.

 - I am currently developing a Python Package, [FractPy](https://github.com/asinghgaba/fractpy) which will be used for plotting Fractals, mainly focussing on using Newtons Method to generate it for a given function.
 I plan to upload it to PyPi by the end of April.

 - I have taken Computing for Mathematics course in my University, in which I learned not only programming but other as important concepts like documentation, testing, referencing, and writing a paper.

-- Open Source Contributions: I joined Github this year, so don’t have much experience in open source, but I have been learning a lot since then and have contributed to the following repositories:
+- Open Source Contributions: I joined Github this year, so don't have much experience in open source, but I have been learning a lot since then and have contributed to the following repositories:

   - SunPy